chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/hole-in-one.md

 ---
-description: Hole In One is a legendary minigame added in version v0.1 Alpha.
+description: Hole In One is a minigame added in version v0.1 Alpha.
 It is based on the YouTube version of the same name.
 ---

 # Hole In One